sysagnostic/website/content/english/blog/isolating-postgres-instances-p1.md

 A wide variety of controllers are available in cgroups to limit the consumption of different resource types, including CPU, memory and block I/O. These controllers provide significant improvements for fine-grained resource consumption control over earlier solutions.

 In 2015, a new version of cgroups, [*cgroups-v2*](https://docs.kernel.org/admin-guide/cgroup-v2.html) made its way into the Linux kernel (in version 4.5).
-Cgroups v2 is also commonly referred to as the *unified hierarchy*, because this feature was probably the most significant change overall aiming simplicity over unnecessary flexibility.
+Cgroups v2 is also commonly referred to as the *unified hierarchy*, because this feature was probably the most significant change overall, aiming simplicity over unnecessary flexibility.
 While the more flexible v1 earlier assigned each controller its own mount point under `/sys/fs/cgroup/`, *unified hierarchy* mounts all groups under the single `/sys/fs/cgroup` hierarchy.
 On top of that, other changes were introduced as well affecting I/O and memory control.
 Newer Linux distributions are using cgroups-v2 now, but from time to time you may still meet Linux installations with cgroups v1 still.

-## Using systemd for resource management
+# Using systemd for resource management
 You can use those core Linux technologies introduced above in a more centralized (and perhaps less confusing) manner by an even more recent technology, [*systemd*](https://man7.org/linux/man-pages/man1/init.1.html).
 It is an init system and service manager for GNU/Linux, originally developed by Red Hat, and later adopted by all major Linux distributions, following long and heated debates.
 Systemd is now wide-spread, and you must get familiar with it if you haven't done so.

-This article focuses on resource management solutions based on systemd.
+Part 2 focuses on resource management solutions based on systemd.
 But just before we get to that, let's briefly look at how systemd organizes its managed processes.

-### Systemd unit types
+## Systemd unit types
 Systemd manages different types of units.
 Important types for the purpose of this article are: *service*, *scope* and *slice*.

-#### Services and scopes
+### Services and scopes
 You are most probably familiar with service units.
 A *service* runs one or more processes, or in other words, a service is a logical group of processes.
 A service unit is defined in its [*unit file*](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html) named `<something>.service`.

 A *scope* is created automatically by systemd for each user session (and some other things) running in Linux.
 A scope is also a logical group of processes.
 The difference between service and scope is that the processes in a scope are not started directly by systemd, they are merely assigned to the scope by systemd.
 That is also why you cannot define a scope in a unit file.